 15 Aug ADOS-2 (The Autism Diagnostic Observation Schedule – Second Edition)

 You’ve probably heard of autism before, but did you know that there are several types of autism spectrum disorders (ASDs)?
-The ASDs include high functioning autism (HFA), Asperger syndrome, and pervasive developmental disorder – not otherwise specified (PDD-NOS).
+The ASDs, which are diagnosed and assessed using various tools and assessments, such as the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2), include high functioning autism (HFA), Asperger syndrome, and pervasive developmental disorder – not otherwise specified (PDD-NOS).

 Autism spectrum disorders (ASDs) are neurodevelopmental conditions characterized by deficits in social communication, repetitive behaviors, restricted interests, and sensory processing.
 They affect approximately 1 in 68 children in the United States.
 There is no cure for these conditions, but early intervention helps improve outcomes with the help of Autism Evaluation.